masolimano/maneage/README-hacking.md

- - **Prepare to build project**: The `./project configure` command of the next step will build the different software packages within the "build" directory (that you will specify), nothing else on your system will be touched.
-But since it takes long, it is useful to see what it is building at every instant (its almost impossible to tell from the torrent of commands that are produced!).
+ - **Prepare to build project**: The `./project configure` command of the next step will build the different software packages within the "build" directory (that you will specify).
+Nothing else on your system will be touched.
+However, since it takes long, it is useful to see what it is being built at every instant (its almost impossible to tell from the torrent of commands that are produced!).
 So open another terminal on your desktop and navigate to the same project directory that you cloned (output of last command above).
 Then run the following command.
-It will just print the date, once every second.
-But as soon as the next step starts building software, you'll see the names of software come while they are being built, and go once they are installed in the project build directory (again: don't worry, nothing will be installed outside the build directory).
+Once every second, this command will just print the date (possibly followed by a non-existant directory notice).
+But as soon as the next step starts building software, you'll see the names of software get printed as they are being built.
+Once any software is installed in the project build directory it will be removed.
+Again, don't worry, nothing will be installed outside the build directory.

      ```shell
-     $ while true; do echo; date; ls .build/software/build-tmp; sleep 1; done
+     # On another terminal (go to top project directory)
+     $ project --check-config
      ```

  - **Test the template**: Before making any changes, it is important to